jonathan-bower/DataScienceResources/README.md

 ## ABOUT ME

-I acquired my skills through programming in an on-the-job environment and then taking three months off to learn and put into practice my data science skills @ Zipfian Academy.
+I am currently working at an advanced energy start-up called Stem which works with a significant amount of time-series problems.
+I acquired my data science skills through programming in an on-the-job environment and then taking three months off to learn to hone my data science skills @ Zipfian Academy.
 For me taking that time off to learn, run the daily/weekly sprints, and be in a collective learning environment at Zipfian was irreplaceable.
 Even if Zipfian resources were open source, without taking the time off work and having the drive to learn all the necessary material would be next to impossible.

-I am always interested to hear what other data scientists are doing and using for tools.
+I am always interested to hear what other data scientists are doing and using for tools and any new project ideas.
 I am interested in a wide range of different open source &/or private projects - feel free to reach out on Twitter [@sf_oak](http://bit.ly/1FefepA), [LinkedIn](http://linkd.in/1vp57dk) or [AngelList](https://angel.co/jonathan-bower).
-Or go check out my start-up venture capitalist recommender ~ finding the long-tail of the VC community at [findyourvc.co](http://findyourvc.co).